ebayraktaroglu/cse15l-lab-reports/lab-report-1-week-2.md

 ***

 ## Step 3: Trying Some Commands
-> I connected remotely to the server, then tried some of the commands.
-I used ls to see the files and directories, then used pwd to see the name of the directory, then used that info to change the directory to perl5.
-There was nothing in there.
-I then tried commands on my own computer.
-I used the ls command, and it worked a little differently than it did on the linux os, but it did show the directories.
-I used the pwd command, got the directory name, and added \Downloads to change directory (using cd) to Downloads.
+> Once you've connected to the server, you can try out some commands there.
+You can also log off the server with the command `exit` or by doing Ctrl-D and try some commands on your computer.
+Since the server uses the Linux OS, and you computer should use the Windows 10 OS, some commands might not work on both of them, and they could do different things.
+> Some commands are:
+- cd (changes directory to the directory you specify after it)
+- ls (lists files and directories in the current directory)
+- pwd (tells you the name of the current directory)
+- mkdir (makes a directory with the name you type after it)
+> You can also search the internet for other commands to try

 This is an image of the commands on the server:
 ![Image](Lab_Report_Week_2_Screenshots/Commands_Linux.png)